And How to Use Your Social Media Properly as a Business

 Facebook users don’t expect to see a post from your company more than two or three times a week.
 It’s more of a news source for businesses.
 By contrast, Twitter users are fine with multiple posts per day because Twitter is more of a conversational source.

-For example, you would post that you have a new line of product on both Facebook and Twitter, but you would publish individual customer reactions about specific features of that product on Twitter.
+For example, you would post that you have a new line of products on both Facebook and Twitter, but you would publish individual customer reactions about specific features of that product on Twitter.
 You would publish that you’re having an event on both Facebook and Twitter, but you would publish attendee reactions to the event on Twitter.
 This is because of the culture of the two websites.
 Yes, it’s true that people have conversations on Facebook, but it’s mostly between close friends and family members, not between a company and its fans.

 Facebook and Twitter are not the only mediums, however.
-Pinterest and Instagram are like Twitter regarding accepted frequency of use.
+Pinterest and Instagram are like Twitter regarding the accepted frequency of use.
 You can post as often as you like, and almost any company can use it effectively.
-You will find chefs who post pictures of their entrees; body builders who post pictures of the results of their hard work, like our client, Foundational Fitness; car dealers who want to show off their latest models, the list can go on and on, as can the benefits.
+You will find chefs who post pictures of their entrees; bodybuilders who post pictures of the results of their hard work, like our client, Foundational Fitness; car dealers who want to show off their latest models, the list can go on and on, as can the benefits.

-Please drop by and visit us on the Infront Webworks facebook page.
+Please drop by and visit us on the Infront Webworks Facebook page.